OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 In an advanced form, operational enablement also entails organization-level checks against individual project teams to ensure that information is being captured and shared according to expectations.

 ### Lifecycle Security Monitoring
-The Lifecycle Security Monitoring (LSM) practice is focused on the overall process and operations which have to be installed in the organisation to guarantee cyber security for products during the whole lifecycle.
+The Lifecycle Security Monitoring (LSM) practice is focused on the overall process and operations which have to be installed in the organization to guarantee cyber security for products during the whole lifecycle.
-This includes several actions as well as the need of structural facilities in any organisation which is involved in embedded software development.
+This includes several actions as well as the need of structural facilities in any organization which is involved in embedded software development.

-By starting to improve the knowledge about cybersecurity issues, implementing teams and penetration testing steps in the organisation process an organisation improves its knowhow step by step.
+By starting to improve the knowledge about cybersecurity issues, implementing teams and penetration testing steps in the organization process an organization improves its knowhow step by step.

-More advanced organisations should structure its knowledge gathered from penetratrion tests and other information sources.
+More advanced organizations should structure its knowledge gathered from penetratrion tests and other information sources.
 This should lead to a complete test of every combination of soft- and hardware out in the field for each new threat situation.
 The configuration management of potential products therfor should be availible in realtime.

-Advanced organisations need a complete security strategy and team.
+Advanced organizations need a complete security strategy and team.
 Also they should have a clear deployment strategy and update channel to every of ther products at end user.
 Also the need of continous watching state of the art, derived evaluation of current threat risks has to be maintained by a central organized cyber security team.

 # Operations
 ## Activities Overview